eschlot/WiiStep/cmake/README.md

 ```

 Using a `CMakeLists.txt` like the one illustrated above, the `add_wii_executable`
-macro is available to establish a target defining all sources that should
+macro is available to establish a target defining all sources (for LLVM to build)
-be present in the final .ELF and .DOL.
+that should be present in the final .ELF and .DOL.

 `libogc` and `libobjc-wii` will implicitly be linked in this executable.
 Other
 libraries-to-link must be specified using a combination of the following macros.